The Jackbox Party Pack: The Jackbox Party Pack (2014)

-Word Spud is for 2–8 players and is a word association game.
+Word Spud is for 2 to 8 players and is a word association game.
 A word is presented and one player comes up with a word that is associated with it.
 The remaining players vote if the association is good or not and the player who came up with the association scores or loses points accordingly.
 From there, the next player starts from the new word to come up with a new association, and the game continues.
 The player with the most points at the end wins.

 Lie Swatter is a multiplayer version of the single-player mobile app that Jackbox Games released prior to The Jackbox Party Pack.
 The game challenges up to 100 players to correctly guess if presented trivia statements are true or not, "swatting" those that are false.
 Players earn points for correct answers with the fastest player earning additional points.
 The player with the most points at the end wins.

-Fibbage XL is for 2–8 players and is an expansion of the standalone game that Jackbox Games released prior to the pack with new sets of questions.
-In the first two rounds of the game, each player selects from one of five random categories, and an obscure fact is presented to all players with a missing word or phrase to complete it.
+Fibbage XL is for 2 to 8 players and is an expansion of the standalone game that Jackbox Games released prior to the pack with new sets of questions.
+In the first two rounds, each player selects from one of five random categories, and an obscure fact is presented to all players with a missing word or phrase to complete it.
 Each player uses their local device to enter a reply for those missing words; if they enter the actual right answer, they are asked to enter something different, and if they can't enter an answer before the timer runs out, they can press the "lie for me" button and get to choose between two game-generated choices.
 Then, the game presents all replies, including the correct one, to the players, who then select what they think is the right answer.
 Players score points for selecting the right answer, but can also score if other players select their reply, so players are encouraged to provide seemingly correct answers for their replies.
 Players lose points for selecting the false answer the game wrote itself.
 In the final round, "The Final Fibbage", one more question is provided for all of the players to answer.
 The player with the most points at the end wins.